Donald1597/image-gallery/README.md

-# Vue Image Gallery
+# Image Gallery

 ## Description

-Vue Image Gallery is a Vue 3 application that provides a user-friendly interface for managing images.
+Image Gallery is a Vue 3 application that provides a user-friendly interface for managing images.
 It supports drag-and-drop image uploads, title editing, and sorting by date or title.
 Users can view images in a modal and rotate or delete them as needed.
 The gallery includes pagination for easy navigation through large sets of images.

 ## Features